Enrique Gil: 2016–2020: Continued success and hiatus

+2023–present: Comeback to entertainment industry and film production venture

+In 2023, Gil signed an exclusive contract with ABS-CBN.

+In 2024, Gil returned to the big screen after a three-year hiatus with I Am Not Big Bird.
+Co-produced by ANIMA Studios, Black Sheep, and the actor's own production outfit Immerse Entertainment, the film also marked Gil's first venture into film production.
+In the same year, Gil co-produced and starred in the found footage horror film Strange Frequencies: Taiwan Killer Hospital.
+The film was part of the 2024 Metro Manila Film Festival.

 Other ventures

 Philanthropy

 In 2013, Gil joined the PETA campaign "Free Mali" to transfer her from the Manila Zoo to Boon Lott's Elephant Sanctuary in Thailand.
 Mali is the only captive elephant in the Philippines and has been in captivity for the majority of her life, alone, in a tiny enclosure, and in need of proper care.
 In the same year, Gil donated part of the proceeds of his King of the Gil concert to the victims of Typhoon Haiyan, also known as Super Typhoon Yolanda.

 In 2015, Gil alongside the cast of Forevermore participated in Hoops for Hope: A Charity Basketball Game, a project organized by the Bakhita Canossa Foundation to sustain the construction of houses for the Yolanda victims at Brgy.
 But, Salcedo, Eastern Samar.

-In July 2021, Gil and Soberano held a virtual fan meet to raise funds for Save the Children, a non-profit organization that advocates for children’s rights and provides support for children in need.
+In July 2021, Gil and Soberano held a virtual fan meet to raise funds for Save the Children, a non-profit organization that advocates for children's rights and provides support for children in need.

 Business

-Gil released his own fragrance line in collaboration with the fragrance brand in the Philippines, HKT Fragrances.
-His debut perfume collection have four scents.
-The men's line includes BMF and Blaze, while the women's variants are called Meow and Malibu.
-In an official online launch event held on July 19, 2020 via HKT Productions YouTube Channel, Gil revealed details about how he personally produced and conceptualized the product alongside his sister Diandra Gil.
-The inspiration came from his father who loves wearing and buying perfumes.
-Gil said, "I also remember yun lagi yung pasalubong niya for my mom so it's something I grew up with and more than that, I like treating myself.
-Those little things, treating your senses.
-People sometimes forget that you got to smell good, and ang daming pabango na ang mamahal.
-I wanna bring back that in people na you have to smell good and feel good about yourself."
-Portion of the brand's sales will go to Shop & Share, a non-profit organization which aims to help underprivileged Filipinos get tested for COVID-19.

-In February 2021, Gil launched HKT Essentials with Soberano.
-The alcohol brand was described as having a "baby powder scent and being gentle on the hands even if it is 70 percent ethyl alcohol."
-Portion of the brand’s sales will go to Save the Children, as well as a relief program for barangay-level health workers.
+Gil released his own fragrance line in collaboration with the Filipino fragrance brand HKT Fragrances.
+A portion of the brand's sales went to Shop & Share, a non-profit organization which aims to help underprivileged Filipinos get tested for COVID-19.
+In February 2021, Gil launched HKT Essentials with Soberano, and a portion of the brand's sales went to Save the Children, as well as to a relief program for barangay-level health workers.

-In January 2022, Gil shared on his Instagram story that he sold one of his house projects in BF Homes Parañaque.
-This was through his real estate developing business called Gil Side Homes.
-In an interview with PEP.ph back in December 2019, Gil revealed that he has been into buying and selling of houses with his mother Barbara Anne Bacay.
+In January 2022, Gil shared on his Instagram story that he sold one of his house projects in BF Homes Parañaque through his real estate development business Gil Side Homes.
+Gil revealed that he has been into buying and selling of houses with his mother Barbara Anne Bacay.

+In July 2023, the film I Am Not Big Bird was announced as the first project of Immerse Entertainment, later renamed as Slingshot Studios, a production company that co-produces films and events where Gil holds the position of chief executive officer (CEO).
+Gil was also named chief marketing officer and new investor of Ticket2Me, a digital ticketing business and video platform for online and offline events.

+In March 2025, Gil's Slingshot Studios sealed a multi-film contract deal with MQuest Ventures, the content creation unit of MediaQuest Holdings.